-It is relatively straightforward to estimate the amount of CO2 released to the atmosphere when fossil fuels are consumed.
-Because CO2 is the equilibrium product of oxidizing the carbon in fossil fuels, we need to know only the amount of fuel used and its carbon content.
-For greater accuracy, we adjust this estimate to take into consideration the small amount of carbon that is left as ash or soot and is not actually oxidized.
-We also consider the fraction of fossil fuels that is used for things like asphalt, lubricants, waxes, solvents, and plastics and may not be soon converted to CO2.
-Some of these long-lived, carbon-containing products will release their contained carbon to the atmosphere as CO2 during use or during processing of waste.
+It is relatively straightforward to estimate the amount of CO_2 released to the atmosphere when fossil fuels are consumed.
+Because CO_2 is the equilibrium product of oxidizing the carbon in fossil fuels, we need to know only the amount of fuel used and its carbon content.
+For greater accuracy, we adjust this estimate to take into consideration the small amount of vents, and plastics and may not be soon converted to CO_2 .
+Some of these long-lived, carbon-containing products will release their contained carbon to the atmosphere as CO_2 during use or during processing of waste.
 Other products will hold the carbon in use or in landfills for decades or longer.
-One of the differences among the various estimates of CO2 emissions is the way they deal with the carbon in these products.
+One of the differences among the various estimates of CO_2 emissions is the way they deal with the carbon in these products.